DKLoehr/Complex-Paint/README.txt

 Extract the .zip file to whatever directory you wish to keep it in.
-For Windows, ensure that the file VeraMono.ttf is in the same directory as CPaintWin.exe To run, double-click the .exe file (Windows) or the app (Macs)
+For Windows, ensure that the file VeraMono.ttf is in the same directory as CPaintWin.exe To run, double-click the .exe file (Windows) or the app (Macs) There is a config file in which you may designate a text file (by default, VeraMono.ttf) and screen dimensions (default: 1200x724)

 ===================
 Usage Instructions: